 Frequently asked questions

 Firstly check your filter and make sure that there are no blockages in your washing machine drain pipe.
-Hair, damp fluff and other matter may cause a smell like sewage or rotten eggs if left to sit for any length of time.
+Hair, damp fluff, and other matter may cause a smell like sewage or rotten eggs if left to sit for any length of time.
 Try running an empty load with some baking soda to see if that helps.
 If you can’t eliminate the stench, call out a plumber as it may be a problem with the way it was fitted.

-This can easily be resolved by running an empty cycle, with one cup of bleach in the drum or alternatively one cup of baking soda and two cups of vinegar.
+The problem is quickly resolved by running an empty cycle, with one cup of bleach in the drum or alternatively one cup of baking soda and two cups of vinegar.

-If your washing machine smells of stagnant gas it may be due to a build-up of bacteria in your washing machine.
-Try cleaning inside the rim with bleach then run on the hottest wash with a cup full of bleach as described in the steps above.
+If your washing machine smells of stagnant gas, it may be due to a build-up of bacteria in your washing machine.
+Try cleaning inside the rim with bleach, then run on the hottest wash with a cup full of bleach as described in the steps above.